kulibraries/20211021-gh-contribute/README.md

 - Fork projects for personal use
 - Contribute back to projects using a [fork/branch/pull request workflow](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md), aka GitHub Flow

-### Use
+### Use for Learning
-Import this repository to your host account on GitHub.
-Use the import utilty provided by GitHub at [https://import.github.com](https://import.github.com).
-This method doesn't import the Issues, though.
+Interact with the repository as we practiced in class and explore concepts we didn't get to cover.
+Ask questions by adding a new Issue.

+Above all, don't worry - **you can't break it!**